Racing Engine Systems

 Many of our students secure work before completing their dissertation.
 They now have careers with motorsport companies, Formula One teams and their suppliers, and research laboratories.
 They’re working on developing next generation engines.

-Our careers support system is available for help and advice with your career.
+Our careers support system is available to help you with advice and to support you with your career.

 Student profiles